mkz2222/EOS-Blockchain-Data-Analysis/README.md

 4. All the current block producers (Blockchain validators).
 The analysis using R provides an overview of the blockchain.

+More detail please check out this post on Medium: https://medium.com/@eostreeio/announcing-eos-tree-an-eos-account-explorer-3a3997a8e638

-The visualization is as follow: \
+The visualization is as follow:

 Main dashboard \
 ![Screen Shot 2018-11-19 at 4 19 51 PM](https://github.com/user-attachments/assets/49941449-a508-444d-a247-e7bcb685eab7)